 The more you appreciate what’s around you, the easier it will become to value yourself.

 Let go of or at least distance yourself from anything that causes you to feel less than good.
 Find yourself in the presence of people who bring something significant into your life.
 Make it a point to have at least two people who feed your spirit, encourage your dreams, and accept you for who you are.
 No alterations.
 Cultivating strong, nurturing bonds not only enriches your life but also helps you value yourself.

 While we are here to help one another there will be times we’re tempted to do things at the expense of our own well-being.
 Sometimes when we give more than we can we don’t allow the other person to learn from or have their own experiences.
 Continually doing things out of insincere obligation can lead to resentment.
 Instead, honor yourself by doing what feels right for you.

-‘No’ can be liberating, because when we say no to others we are saying “yes” to ourselves and we’re in alignment with our values.
-Allow yourself to say no once in a while.
+“No” can be liberating, because when we say no to others we are saying “yes” to ourselves and we’re in alignment with our values.
+Allowing yourself to say no is one of the most effective ways to value yourself.
 This practice will improve your self-esteem and create a space for people to value and respect you more.

 6. Set healthy boundaries

 Having clear boundaries is vital to establishing that relationships are mutually respectful.
-Believe it or not, but putting “up” boundaries actually creates freedom because when our wishes are clearly defined, there is no need to put up walls.
+Believe it or not, establishing boundaries actually creates freedom because when our wishes are clearly defined, there is no need to put up walls.
 Boundaries reflect our self-esteem and our values.
-A healthy self-respect will teach others how to treat you.
+Healthy self-respect will teach others how to treat you.

 And when the occasional person attempts to push against your lines, simply keep your feet placed firmly on the ground.